CENG502-Projects/CENG502-Spring2023/Topcuoglu/Readme.md

     y = F.normalize(y, dim=-1, p=2)
     return (2 - 2 * (x * y).sum(dim=-1)).mean()
 ```
-- They say that they use linear warmup in the first 4 epochs to increase the learning rate.
+- They say that they use linear warm up in the first 4 epochs to increase the learning rate.
 I was not sure whether they took a step every epoch or every iteration, hence, I increased it every iteration.

 ## 2.2.5.
 Box generation related
 - In the paper they state that they apply a naive strategy when it is not possible to get overlapping scenes with K instances in certain trials (20) for every image, in which case they apply a naive strategy (not selective search).
-They did not clearly explained this part and I have asked the authors.
+They did not clearly explain this part and I have asked the authors.
 One of them replied that they generated random boxes obeying the constraints applied to selective search proposals (iou_threshold and such).
 How they did this was also not very clear, so I simply sampled 100 different x,y,w,h values from an acceptable linear distribution and filtered them.
-It an acceptable box was produced I added it to proposals, if not, I took the best random box, *even if it has large IoU than 0.5*, this is because I did not want the training procedure to lose too much time here.
+If an acceptable box was produced I added it to the proposals, if not, I took the best random box, *even if it has a large IoU than 0.5*, this is because I did not want the training procedure to lose too much time here.
 - There were two images in the COCO dataset which had an edge smaller 64 where my code was failing (getting stuck in finding satisfactory scenes).
-They should have a very little impact to the final results, hence, I have discarded these images in the dataset.
+They should have very little impact on the final results, hence, I have discarded these images in the dataset.

 # 3. Experiments and results
 *NOTE:* This project could not manage to start a fully healthy training.
-The final training I was running I have observed NaN values in the output of the encoders in the 53th epoch (no NaN value until then).
+In the final training I was running I observed NaN values in the output of the encoders in the 53th epoch (no NaN value until then).
 If I had more time I would re-load the final saved weights (checkpoint) and find out the root of the NaN values.
 Most probably it is not related to overshooting, but, a rare event where boxes or augmentations are causing this error.
-Sadly, results on downstream tasks like linear probing, object detection and segmentation could not be generated which require extra training on downstream tasks.
-Debugging and training self-supervised methods are particularly very difficult and time consuming as the required train time 1 to 2 weeks.
+Sadly, results on downstream tasks like linear probing, object detection, and segmentation could not be generated which require extra training on downstream tasks.
+Debugging and training self-supervised methods are particularly very difficult and time-consuming as the required training time is 1 to 2 weeks.
 Even if careful, some problems arise during or after training.
-Writing a "bug-free" training code requires a lot of time and effort, which is worth it, since having a wrong training code will result in wrong results anyways.
+Writing a "bug-free" training code requires a lot of time and effort, which is worth it since having the wrong training code will result in wrong results anyways.
 By being reliable, this project hopefully will be more helpful to the academy and open source community.

 ## 3.1.
 Experimental setup

-To train the SSL method, first you need to generate proposal boxes with selective search for the COCO train2017 dataset.
-It has also be trained for unlabelled2017 and ImageNet datasets.
-Then you should run the training code with 8 GPUs (with distributed data parallel) with 512 batch size (minimum of 32gb VRAM required).
-Steps are further explained below:
+To train the SSL method, first, you need to generate proposal boxes with the selective search for the COCO train2017 dataset.
+It has also been trained for unlabelled2017 and ImageNet datasets.
+Then you should run the training code with 8 GPUs (with distributed data-parallel) with 512 batch size (minimum of 32 GB VRAM required).
+The steps are further explained below:

 ## 3.2.
 Running the code
 ### 3.2.1.
-Generating bbox proposals
+Generating box proposals
-#### (RECOMMENDED) Using already generated proposals to create filtered bbox proposals
+#### (RECOMMENDED) Using already generated proposals to create filtered Bbox proposals

 From the repo `https://github.com/Jiahao000/ORL/tree/master`, download the non-filtered object proposals generated with selective search.
-Note that the steps below could have been integrated in a single script for simplicity, but their requirement were understood on the go, hence, they remained as they are (time limitation).
+Note that the steps below could have been integrated into a single script for simplicity, but their requirement was understood on the go, hence, they remained as they are (time limitation).

 *Repeat the steps below both for train2017 and unlabelled2017 COCO dataset:*
-1. To spead up loading the json file (~5GB) convert it to pickle file with `data_ops/generate_proposals/json_to_pkl.py` (specify the path with `file_path`).
+1. To speed up loading the JSON file (~5GB) convert it to a pickle file with `data_ops/generate_proposals/json_to_pkl.py` (specify the path with `file_path`).
 2. Filter out small bounding boxes with `data_ops/generate_proposals/post_filter_boxes.py` (specify the path with `TARGET_PKL`).
 3. Enumerate the pickle file per image to sort them accordingly with `data_ops/enumerate_bbox.py`. (specify the path with `PICKLE_FILE`).
 4. Match boxes with image names with `data_ops/name_pkl.py` (specify the path with `TARGET_PKL`).
 Note that you have to modify `ANNOTATION_INFO` with `instances_train2017.json` or `image_info_unlabeled2017.json` paths from the COCO dataset.
-5. Finally convert the .pkl file contents from lists to tensor with `data_ops/pkl_convert_tensor.py`
+5. Finally convert the .pkl file contents from lists to tensors with `data_ops/pkl_convert_tensor.py`

-At the end you will have pkl files with bounding box proposals (filtered for 64 min_size according to UniVIP) and image names matched.
+At the end, you will have pkl files with bounding box proposals (filtered for 64 min_size according to UniVIP) and image names matched.

 #### (NOT RECOMMENDED) Re-generating bounding box proposal generation with selective search

 1. Copy the python scripts in `ORL_files` to the repo ORL to run the command `bash dist_selective_search_single_gpu.sh configs/selfsup/orl/coco/stage2/selective_search_train2017.py univip_instances_train2017.json` in ORL (get from `https://github.com/Jiahao000/ORL/tree/2ad64f7389d20cb1d955792aabbe806a7097e6fb` and install runtime.txt dependencies and install this for selective search `pip3 install opencv-contrib-python --upgrade`).
 2. Replace the code in `selective_search_iou.py` and `/home/utku/Documents/ODTU/CENG502/project/ORL/openselfsup/datasets/selective_search.py` to apply iou_tresh together with selective search.
-3. Then generate the proposal boxes with selective search for min_size 64.
+3. Then generate the proposal boxes with the selective search for min_size 64.

 ### 3.2.2.
 Training the method

 1. In `train/dataloader.py`, modify this line to point to your PKL file with the box proposals: `ORI_FILTERED_PKL = <BOX_PROPOSAL_PATH>`.
 And this line to point to COCO train2017 images: `DATASET_PATH = <train2017>`.
-2. Modify `LOG_DIR` in `train/train.py` to point where you want to log your training progress and weight file.
+2. Modify `LOG_DIR` in `train/train.py` to the point where you want to log your training progress and weight file.
 3. Set `USE_DDP=True` in `train/train.py`, assuming that you want to train with multiple GPUs.
 You can adjust the device settings further in this file if you are not satisfied with the current devices.
-4. The simply `cd train` and start training with `python3 train.py`.
+4. Simply `cd train` and start training with `python3 train.py`.
 Training will start after the pkl file and the dataset is loaded. (ignore the warning related to CUDA )

 # 4. Conclusion
 This project tried to reproduce the results of UniVIP which tries to improve self-supervised learning in the vision domain for non-iconic datasets like COCO.
-The results could not been produced due to persisting errors in the training procedure which arise unexpectedly after very long training (50 epochs take half a day, which was the frequency of the final NaN outputting encoder error.).
-SSL in images with many object is an interesting research direction and very important for the industry also.
-Eventually, I hope that this project will be of help to researchers interested to this field.
+The results could not be produced due to persisting errors in the training procedure which arise unexpectedly after very long training (50 epochs take half a day, which was the frequency of the final NaN outputting encoder error.).
+SSL in images with many objects is an interesting research direction and very important for the industry also.
+Eventually, I hope that this project will be of help to researchers interested in this field.

 # 5. References